wasi-lat/tingotech/README.md

 don't forget init your environment variables, you can set using [env.example](https://github.com/pragmatic-co/qubank-web/blob/master/.env.example)

+## Design

+You can see the prototype here in [Figma](https://www.figma.com/file/2FD3W7QtkCUK2Dkpor1Jdi/TingoTech?node-id=0%3A1)

 ## Docs

 This is the list to libraries and dependencies using in this project: